• Skip to main content

 Did you consider the Air Purifying Paint and Primer to block odors?

-We considered it briefly but decided to opt out, mostly for saving on cost.
-If we had to do it over though I would probably have splurged and tried the odor-blocking / Air Purifying Paint and Primer.
+If we had to do it over though I would probably have splurged and tried the Air Purifying Paint and Primer for some odor blocking.

 How was the customer service?

-I did call customer service to ask about the amounts of paint we should order, and they were super helpful and professional.
 I had to estimate the sizes of our rooms because I didn’t have exact measurements, and they advised the right amount of paint, with a little leftover for touch-ups.

 a pinterest sized image that says non sponsored ECOS paints a firsthand review of this 0 VOC paint. the background is the ECOS Paint color in robin egg blue with some paint splatters